Stocks vs. ETFs for Beginners: One Apple or the Whole Basket?

 Single Stock = One Apple 🍎

-• The Risk: If that one company fails (the bad apple), you could lose out significantly.
+The Risk: If that one company struggles badly (the bad apple), your portfolio can take a much bigger hit.

 ETF = The Fruit Basket 🧺

-• The Upside: You get instant variety.
-One bad apple won't spoil your whole portfolio because you have plenty of other fruits to balance it out.
+The Upside: You get instant variety.
+One bad apple is less likely to spoil your whole portfolio because the basket does not rely on a single fruit.

 Quick checklist before you buy an ETF: